nikita0930/fullstack-capstone-project/user-story.md

 Given the user leaves the email or password field empty
 When the user submits the login form
-Then validation messages should be shown indicating required fields
+Then validation messages should be displayed for required fields

-Given the user is successfully logged in
+Given the user is logged in
 When the user refreshes the page
-Then the session should persist and the user remains logged in
+Then the user should remain logged in and stay on the dashboard